A nontopological soliton with a dipole chromomagnetic field: Numerical results

-It follows from Fig.~\ref{fig4} that for a given $\tilde{Q}$, the nodeless ($n=0$) soliton of the lower branch of the $\tilde{E}/\tilde{Q}$ curve has the lowest energy.
-The soliton solutions considered here are spherically symmetric modulo a global gauge transformation.
-In general, spherically symmetric solutions have lower energy than other solutions of the same $\tilde{Q}$.
-We can therefore assume that the nodeless soliton solutions of the lower branch are stable, provided that the ratio $\tilde{E}/\tilde{Q} < 1$.
-All other solitons are unstable.
-The instability can be either classical (unstable mode (modes) in the spectrum of fluctuation) or quantum-mechanical (tunnelling process).
+Let us consider the stability of the soliton solutions.
+The instability of a soliton can be either classical (unstable mode (modes) in the spectrum of fluctuation) or quantum-mechanical (tunneling process).
 It was shown in \cite{lee_pang_1992} that a cuspidal point on a $E(Q)$ curve means the appearance of an unstable fluctuation mode on the upper branch of the curve.
 Hence, in Fig.~\ref{fig4}, the upper branches of all the curves correspond to classically unstable solitons.
-In addition, it was shown in \cite{fried_1976} that radial nodes lead to classical instability of soliton solutions.
-We can therefore expect that the lower branches of the curves for which $n >0$ also correspond to classically unstable solitons.
+In addition, it was shown in \cite{fried_1976} that radial nodes lead to the classical instability of soliton solutions.
+It follows that in Fig.~\ref{fig4}, the lower branches of the curves for which $n > 0$ also correspond to classically unstable solitons.
+Finally, it was established in \cite{fried_1976} and \cite{paccetti_2001} that the stability criterion for nodeless nontopological soliton solutions is given by the condition

-The lower branch of the $n = 0$ curve corresponds to classically stable solitons.
-However, the part of this lower branch in the vicinity of the cuspidal point is unstable to the transition into the plane-wave configuration because for this part, the ratio $\tilde{E}/\tilde{Q} > 1$.
-Given the above, we conclude that this part of the lower branch corresponds to the solitons that are unstable in the quantum-mechanical sense.
-The transition of these solitons into the plane-wave configuration is realized via tunneling.
-It should be noted that a similar situation (classically stable but quantum-mechanically unstable part of the $E(Q)$ curve) also takes place for Q-balls \cite{lee_pang_1992, fried_1976, paccetti_2001}.
+where $Q\,$ ($\omega$) denotes the soliton Noether charge (phase frequency).
+It follows from Fig.~\ref{fig3} that the lower branch of the red solid curve in Fig.~\ref{fig4} satisfies this condition.
+Hence, only this branch corresponds to classically stable solitons.

+In Fig.~\ref{fig4}, the red solid curve corresponds to the nodeless solitons, whereas the black dashed curve corresponds to the nodeless Q-balls.
+We see that for a given $Q$, the energy of the nodeless Q-ball is less than the energy of the nodeless soliton, although the difference becomes visually indistinguishable at large $Q$.
+Hence, the classically stable nodeless soliton is quantum-mechanically unstable to the transition into the nodeless Q-ball.
+This instability, however, is not a serious problem.
+Indeed, according to \cite{E_Weinberg}, the nucleation rate per unit volume is, to an order of magnitude,

+where $B$ is the tunneling exponent, $g$ is the gauge coupling constant, $m$ is the mass of the isovector scalar field $\boldsymbol{\phi}$, and it is assumed that the ratio $\kappa = \sqrt{2}gv/m$ is of order unity.

+The tunneling exponent $B$ is the Euclidean action of a field configuration that interpolates between the initial and final states.
+It was shown in \cite{E_Weinberg} that, in the general case, the tunneling exponent is